-For the years ended December 31, 2011 and 2010 (Stated in Canadian Dollars)
+For the three months ended March 31, 2012 and 2011 (Stated in Canadian Dollars - Unaudited)

-10. SHARE CAPITAL AND RESERVES
+9. SHARE CAPITAL AND RESERVES

 a) Share Capital

 The Corporation is authorized to issue an unlimited number of common shares, an unlimited number of first preferred shares, an unlimited number of second preferred shares and an unlimited number of special shares, issuable in series.
 Only common shares (and no other class or series of shares) have been issued.